RajuDhl/PrometheusGrafana/README.md

 # PrometheusGrafana
-A goude to set up and install prometheus and grafana locally
+A guide to set up and install prometheus and grafana locally